forestgrape/coronavirus/immune_evasion.md

 ## Overcome Biological Barriers
 ### Overcome Phagocytosis
 Phagocyte <- exploit phagocytosis by infecting the cell
-- SARS-2 can replicate in macrophages
+- SARS-2 can replicate in macrophages (in vitro; in vivo likely only macrophages when the local and global immune system is diminished will support replication)
 - In most immune cells no replication takes place (e.g. T cells) since cell death is induced.
 But by cell death the immune cell is still knocked out, though usually at the cost of triggering immune system alarms.

 ### Overcome Acquired Immunity